 Buying a top-of-the-line Braun Series 9 or Philips Norelco 9000 series electric razor will cost a lot of money.

-For men who can spend over $200 for an electric shaver, you’ll be getting a good performing product that’ll shave close.
+For men who can spend over $200 for an electric shaver, you’ll be getting an excellent performing product that’ll provide a close shave.

 However, there’s that majority who cannot afford a $200+ electric shaver and would prefer something cheaper.

 This is where this guide comes into play as I share with you the best budget electric shavers.

 First things first, you don’t need to spend exuberant amounts of money to get a decent shave.

 Second, let’s set expectations and know what to expect from an electric razor.
 These tools are built for convenience, not a close shave.
 If it’s the latter, you want then go with a safety or straight razor, period.

 Lastly, before buying any of the products in this list, carefully read our guide on the difference between a rotary and foil shaver.